IanHeywood/oxkat/setups/README.md

 * [Duplicate your source MS](), averaging it down to 1,024 channels (if necessary).

 * [Examine the contents]() of the MS to identify target and calibrator fields.
-The primary calibrator must be either PKS B1934-608 or PKS B0408-65.
+The preferred primary calibrator is either PKS B1934-608 or PKS B0408-65, but others should work as long as `CASA` knows about them.
 Targets are paired with the secondary calibrator that is closest to them on the sky.

 * [Rephase]() the visibilities of the primary calibrator to correct for erroneous positions that were present in the open time data (this has no effect on observations that did not have this issue).